 Jazmin Chiodi trained at the Taller de Danza San Martín in Buenos Aires, she has performed with companies in Argentina, France and Ireland, including Cie Hélène Cathala, Mathilde Monnier, Fabrice Barthès.
 In Ireland, she has worked with Liz Roche Company, Dance Theatre of Ireland and Catherine Young.
 Jazmin holds a MA in Festive Arts and is co-director of the Tipperary Dance Platform programme and TDP’ international festival with Alexandre Iseli.

-After graduating MSc in biology in Switzerland, Alexandre Iseli has worked with renowned dance companies in France, Belgium, Switzerland and Ireland, including Régine Chopinot (National Choreographic Centre, Fra), Philippe Saire (Swi), Joanne Leighton (National Choreographic Centre, Fra), Liz Roche Company (IE), among others.
-He performed in more than 400 venues and nearly 40 countries in Europe, America, Africa, Asia and the Middle East.
+After graduating MSc in biology in Switzerland in 1994, Alexandre Iseli has worked with renowned dance companies in France, Belgium, Switzerland and Ireland, among which: Régine Chopinot (National Choreographic Centre, Fra), Philippe Saire (Swi), Joanne Leighton (National Choreographic Centre, Fra), Liz Roche Company (IE).
+He performed in nearly 40 countries in Europe, America, Africa, Asia and the Middle East.

 Creation, repertoire, performances